c-v-ya/blog/src/pages/2021-03-04-kafka/index.md

 ## Create topic

-But let's start with producing.
+But let's start with creating a topic.
 Go to ">\_ Console" of the Kafka container.
 Or execute command below in your terminal session

     docker exec -it kafka /bin/bash